annalithell/nsispy/README.md

 `nsispy` is a Python library and CLI tool for inspecting and analyzing NSIS (Nullsoft Scriptable Install System) `.exe` files.

 ## Features
-- Extract `.exe` files using 7-Zip.
+- Extract files packaged inside `.exe` files using 7-Zip.

-TO BE CONTINUED
+- Verify digital signatures of files.
+- Query VirusTotal API to check if `.exe` files are known to be malicious or suspicious.
+- Parse extracted PE files to analyze Windows API calls made.

 ## Installation